lucmann/glchk/README.md

-# gld
+# glchk
-GL wrappers for debugging
+A simple wrapper library for libGL with error-check